Improving Acoustics and Soundproofing your Home Theater

 One of the quickest and most effective ways to acoustically treat your home theater is by installing acoustic panels throughout your space.
 Our easy-to-install panels come in a variety of custom shapes, sizes, and colors to fit the aesthetic of your entertainment haven.

 First, determine how many panels you’ll need with the help of our acoustic treatment calculator to get the approximate amount of square feet of paneling you should install.
 It’s not necessary to completely cover the walls in acoustic panels, because our acoustic materials for walls have a high NRC rating as it is.
 In fact, complete coverage on walls can be counterproductive as absorption taken to the extreme will make the room start to sound ‘dead’.
 A dead room loses some of the dynamics of sound.
 It’s kind of like yelling underwater; the sound becomes flat and less engaging.
+Speaking of dynamics, installing a sound diffuser like our BlocknZorbe™ diffusion panel can help make your home theater feel more spacious like a real theater by scattering sound waves.

 After you’ve assessed how many sound panels you need, you'll then decide where to install them.
 There's a neat trick you can do to find the first angle of reflection with a friend and a mirror.
 Take a seat in the captain’s chair holding the mirror.
 Your friend can then place the acoustic panel on the wall where the mirror allows direct sight of each speaker.
 All acoustic panels should be placed at least 6 inches apart to maximize absorption, but you can break that rule if you’re going for a certain aesthetic.
 Set your home theater sound panels at about the height you would a picture frame.
 You should also add bass traps into the back corners of the room to treat for those lower frequencies.
 If you are dueling your theater as a gaming room, an acoustic panels gaming setup might look a bit different.

 The ceiling is another hard surface that you'll need to acoustically treat to achieve a high-level sound quality.
-Just about any of our acoustic panels can be attached to the ceiling, and the right one for you will depend on your budget and desired aesthetics.
-This is our top recommendation for ceiling acoustic treatment because you simply can't beat the absorptive qualities they have.
-PolyZorbe™ Polyester Acoustic Panels or Acoustic Pro™ Anchorage Fabric Panels are our most common.
-An alternative is our Timberwool™ Wood Fiber Panels, which can be painted to match any room aesthetic.
+Just about any of our acoustic panels can be attached to the ceiling, or you can check out some of these ceiling treatment options.
+The right one for you will depend on your budget and desired aesthetics.

 Focus #3: Acoustic Flooring for your Home Theater